murucode/sample-azure-static-web-app/README.md

     It's a utility used to run git action workflow in local to identify the build issues in local itself.
     <https://github.com/nektos/act>
     We can have my.env and my.secret files to pass environment variables.
-    This will use docker to run the build locally.
+    This will use docker to run the build locally..